National September 11 Memorial & Museum: Arrangement of the victims' names

 The names of 2,983 victims are inscribed on 152 bronze parapets on the memorial pools: 2,977 killed in the September 11 attacks and six killed in the 1993 World Trade Center bombing.
 The names are arranged according to an algorithm, creating "meaningful adjacencies" based on relationships—proximity at the time of the attacks, company or organization affiliations (for those working at the World Trade Center or the Pentagon) and in response to about 1,200 requests from family members.
 Software made by Local Projects implemented the arrangement.
-All names are stylized with Optima typeface for a "balanced appearance".
+All names are written in Optima typeface, using small capitals, for a "balanced appearance".

 The names of the employees and visitors in the North Tower (WTC 1), the passengers and crew of American Airlines Flight 11 (which struck the North Tower), and the employees and a visitor of the 1993 World Trade Center bombing are around the perimeter of the North Pool.
 The names of the employees and visitors in the South Tower (WTC 2), the passengers and crew of United Airlines Flight 175 (which struck the South Tower), the employees, visitors, and bystanders in the immediate vicinity of the North and South Towers, the first responders who died during rescue operations, the passengers and crew of United Airlines Flight 93 (which crashed near Shanksville, Pennsylvania) and American Airlines Flight 77 (which struck the Pentagon), and the employees at the Pentagon are around the perimeter of the South Pool.
 Company names are not included, but company employees and visitors are listed together.
 Passengers on the four flights are listed under their flight numbers, and first responders with their units.

 The process for arranging the names was finalized in a 2006 agreement, replacing an earlier plan to arrange the names randomly.
 According to Edith Lutnick (executive director of the Cantor Fitzgerald Relief Fund), "Your loved ones' names are surrounded by the names of those they sat with, those they worked with, those they lived with and, very possibly, those they died with."

 The six adult victims of the 1993 bombing are memorialized on Panel N-73 at the North Pool.
 The phrase "and her unborn child" follows the names of ten pregnant women who died on 9/11 and one who died in the 1993 attack.